 waste spend a few hours browsing the stores.
 I grab a turkey & Swiss roll for lunch, which is not cheap at $7-50, but it is good.

-At the end of the street is the Monterey Bay Aquarium – with a $39-95 entry fee, wow! – but once inside it is pretty amazing.
-The exhibits are really well done plus there are 3 absolutely HUGE tanks with assorted marine life such as sharks, sea bass, rays and lots more.
-There are touch-pools for kids (and adults!) so they’ve made a real effort to appeal to all ages.
-The Open Sea tank is incredible, with massive shoals of Pacific sardines, bluefish tuna that are bigger than me, hammerhead sharks and sea turtles.
+At the end of the street is the Monterey Bay Aquarium – with a $39.95 entry fee, wow!
+But once inside it is pretty amazing.
+The exhibits are really well done.
+There are three absolutely HUGE tanks with assorted marine life such as sharks, sea bass, rays and lots more.
+There are also touch-pools for kids (and adults!).
+They’ve made a real effort to appeal to all ages.
+The Open Sea tank is incredible, with massive shoals of Pacific sardines, bluefish tuna bigger than me, hammerhead sharks and sea turtles.
 It’s absolutely astonishing and well worth a visit.

-But just over 2 hours later I’m outside on the street again and I’ve ‘done’ Monterey, at least everything I identified beforehand that was worth seeing.
+Just over two hours later I’m outside on the street again and I’ve ‘done’ Monterey.
+Or at least everything I identified beforehand that was worth seeing.
 I’m slightly disappointed because I’m now wondering what to do at 3-30 pm.
-It’s way too early to stay here for dinner so I decide to head back to the hotel and see if I can go to the airport for a car swap after all.
-Whilst I was in the Aquarium the fog and cloud came over again but as I set off back to the hotel the skies clear in minutes and soon it’s boiling hot again with clear blue skies.
+It’s way too early to stay here for dinner.
+I decide to go back to the hotel and see if I can go to the airport for a car swap after all.
+Whilst I was in the Aquarium fog and cloud came over but as I set off back to the hotel the skies clear in minutes.
+Soon it’s boiling hot again with clear blue skies.
 The weather here is amazing in it’s ability to change so quickly.